sprtd/rake-scam-token-forta-detection-bot/README.md

 ## Description

-This bot detects the rake scam token which takes additional swap fee on Uniswap DEX and transfers it to an EOA
+This bot detects the deployment of tokens with malicious contract logic which significantly takes additional swap fee on Uniswap DEX and transfers it to an EOA

 ## Supported Chains

 - Ethereum
 - Polygon
 - Arbitrum
 - Optimism
 - Celo